increase font size

 Passport Services

-Hartford Public Library’s history spans more than 235 years.
-We can trace its very beginnings to the Library Company, formally organized in 1774.
-Started by a group of city leaders, its roster included the names of: Jonathan Brace, Jeremiah Wadsworth, Daniel Wadsworth, George Bull, Elisha Colt, Theodore Dwight, George Goodwin, Chauncey Goodrich and Thomas Y. Seymour.
 The Library Company served as a subscription company and opened with some 700 books.
-The library’s Hartford History Center has the original 1797 catalog in its archive and holds more than half of the original 700 volumes.
+The library’s Hartford History Center holds the original handwritten catalog dated 1795, the first published catalog dated 1797 and more than half of the original 700 volumes.
 The Library Company flourished into the early 1800s.
 It changed its name to the Hartford Library Company in 1799 and met in the Grammar School House, once located where the east end of the Municipal Building is today.
 Its first librarian was Solomon Porter, a Yale graduate and principal of the Grammar School.

 In 1843, Daniel Wadsworth offered the Young Men’s Institute a stake in what he hoped would become the cultural center of Hartford.
 Members accepted and, in 1844, the Young Men’s Institute moved into the new Wadsworth Atheneum, eventually sharing space with the fine arts gallery, the Watkinson Library, the Connecticut Historical Society and the Hartford Art School.
 In 1875, the Young Men’s Institute hired Caroline Hewins as its head librarian.
 She was 29 years old.
 She held the position for 51 years, until her death in 1926.

 By the late 1800s, the people of Hartford recognized the need for a free public library.
-An agreement was struck between atheneum occupants with regard to property ownership and a request for funds went out to city residents so that the building could be modified with a new library wing added to the back of the original structure.
+An agreement was struck between atheneum occupants about property ownership and a request for funds went out to city residents so that the building could be modified with a new library wing added to the back of the original structure.
 Funds were also needed to pay for the ongoing maintenance of what was to become a new public literary and fine arts center.

-More than 2,000 people donated money to this project.
-Hartford native Junius Morgan pledged $100,000 from London; his son, J.P.
-Morgan, pledged $50,000 from New York; other large donors included Lucy Morgan Goodwin and her sons J.J.
+York; other large donors included Lucy Morgan Goodwin and her sons J.J.
 Goodwin and the Rev. Francis Goodwin; the Keney brothers; and, Hartford banker Roland Mather.
-Contributions were made by the employees of Colt’s; Sigourney Tool; Case, Lockwood and Brainard Co.; Atlantic Screw Works; and, many other factories.
+Contributions were made by the employees of Colt’s; Sigourney Tool; Case, Lockwood and Brainard Co.; Atlantic Screw Works; and, many other city factories.
 School children contributed nickels and dimes – the complete list of donors, printed in the April 1, 1890 issue of The Hartford Courant, showed West Middle School kindergarteners contributing $2.90.

-Within two years from the start of the campaign, the city raised an amazing $406,000.
-More amazing still, all was collected except for $145.00.
-On September 15, 1892, with the city appropriating tax monies for free library service, the doors of the new public library were opened.
 On the first day, 388 names were registered; by day ten, 2,160 names were entered.
 According to the library’s 1893 annual report, 101 people were counted as waiting at one time to borrow a book in the first month of the library’s opening.
-On May 3, 1893, by a special act of the general assembly, the library’s name was formally changed to Hartford Public Library.
+On May 3, 1893, by a special act of the general assembly, the library’s name was formally changed to Hartford Public Library (HPL).
 The library today operates under the original charter granted to the Hartford Young Men’s Institute in 1839, with subsequent amendments.
-The majority of the library’s operating cost now comes from city appropriations.
+Seventy percent of the library’s operating costs now come from city appropriation.